Frequently asked questions

 - Where the Minister is satisfied that a delay in implementing the investment would result in undue hardship to the investor or would jeopardize the operations of the Canadian business and the Minister has sent a notice to the investor permitting implementation of the investment prior to completion of the review process;

 - Where the investment is implemented as the result of an acquisition of control of a corporation incorporated outside of Canada.
 Pursuant to Canada's international commitments, indirect acquisitions by or from WTO investors are not reviewable; and

 - Where the investment is not normally reviewable, but the Government exercises its authority by Order-in-Council to review the investment because the investment involves a Schedule IV business activity (cultural heritage or national identity).

 What does "net benefit" mean?

 In determining whether an investment is of "net benefit", the Minister will consider the following factors:

-- the effect on the level of economic activity in Canada, on employment; on resource processing; on the utilization of parts and services produced in Canada and on exports from Canada;
+- the effect on the level of economic activity in Canada, on: employment, resource processing, the utilization of parts and services produced in Canada, and exports from Canada;

 - the degree and significance of participation by Canadians in the Canadian business or new Canadian business and in any industry or industries in Canada;